Strong Normalisation for Asynchronous Effects: Strong Normalisation for Reinstallable Interrupt Handlers

 \section{Strong Normalisation for Reinstallable Interrupt Handlers}

-While strongly normalising, we cannot write very interesting asynchronous examples using the \lambdaAEff-computations from \cref{sec:aeff:seq}.
-For instance, in a client-server scenario, there is no way for the server process to react to an undetermined number of requests from clients, nor can a thread be stopped and started an undetermined number of times by the environment.
+Although the \lambdaAEff-computations from \cref{sec:aeff:seq} are strongly normalising, we cannot write very interesting asynchronous examples using them.
+For instance, in a client-server scenario, there is no way for the server to react to an unbounded number of requests from clients, nor can a thread be stopped and started an unbounded number of times by the environment.
 Any such iterative behaviour has a statically fixed bound given by installed interrupt handlers.

 To address this shortcoming, Ahman and Pretnar~\cite{Ahman:LMCS} extended \lambdaAEff~with a capability to reinstall interrupt handlers.
 They conjectured that the sequential part of the resulting calculus is strongly normalising.
 In this paper, we first demonstrate that their conjecture does not hold (\cref{sec:sn-reinstallable:non-sn}), and then propose a variant that is strongly normalising (\cref{sec:sn-reinstallable:sn}).